McLarenCollege/foundations_public/generate-greeting.md

 Create a function generateGreeting that accepts hourOfDay as input and returns a greeting message based on the below rules:

-If the hourOfDay is greater than 0 and less than or equal to 12, the returned greeting should be Good Morning.
+- If the hourOfDay is less than or equal to 12, the returned greeting should be 'Good Morning'.
-If the hourOfDay is greater than 12 and less than or equal to 18, the returned greeting should be `Good Afternoon.
+- If the hourOfDay is greater than 12 and less than or equal to 18, the returned greeting should be 'Good Afternoon'.
-If the hourOfDay is greater than 18 and less than or equal to 24, the returned greeting should be Good Night.
+- If the hourOfDay is greater than 18, the returned greeting should be 'Good Night'.

 ```js
 function generateGreeting(hourOfDay){